lgw2/lgw2.github.io/_teaching/cscix32-spring-2024/problem_presentations.md

     simply reading/writing the solution
 * 1 point for being professional and well-practiced.

-On 1/25, Lucy will give an example of a problem presentation for the first homework.
+On 1/25, Lucy will give an example of a problem presentation from the previous proplem session.